Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Materials and Methods

 \subsection{Acquisition function}

-The optimal microstructural and loading parameters used to instantiate batches of simulations are sequentially identified by a custom-designed acquisition function.
-This acquisition function is designed to favor parameters where explicit simulation results are anticipated to maximally reduce the posterior variance.
+Determining optimal microstructural and loading parameters used to instantiate simulations is the task of a custom-designed acquisition function.
+This acquisition function is designed to sequentially identify simulation parameters where explicit simulation results are anticipated to maximally reduce the model uncertainty, which is equated with the GP model's posterior variance as described in Section~\ref{sec_modelSelection}.
 A second requirement is the ability to identify multiple simulations (i.e., a so-called batch in the BO parlance) that can be executed concurrently while avoiding excessive inter-task redundancy.
-This batched mode of operation enable the reduction in the overall time needed to obtain the required simulation data through the use of parallel computing resources.
-To guide our simulations with these issues in mind, we've implemented an acquisition function which adapts the idea of reconditioning a temporary model on its own predictions, creating a so-called fantasy model~\cite{NEURIPS2018_498f2c21,lee2020costaware}.
-In this approach, the model used for BO is iteratively retrained using virtual observations that are represented as the posterior mean prediction of the current model.
-This has the effect of decreasing the estimated posterior variance around the virtual observation, discouraging the acquisition of new measurements in the neighborhood of the virtual measurement.
-The batch (with $N_{\text{batch}}$ simulations) is then constructed by sequentially applying the acquisition function on the reconditioned fantasy model to produce a batch of experiments that are globally maximally informative and non-redundant.
+This batched mode of operation enables reduction in the overall time needed to obtain the required simulation data through the use of parallel computing resources.

+Unlike conventional Bayesian optimization in which the goal is to identify the maximum value of an expensive function, our goal is to optimize the fitting of a Gaussian process model over a prescribed domain by reducing its uncertainty.
+Conventional acquisition functions like the well known expected improvement (EI) or knowledge gradient (KG) are thus not easily adaptable.
+Instead, to reduce the model's total uncertainty we seek new training data at points where the GP model has highest posterior variance.
+Updating the model with new information at these points has been argued to be equivalent to reducing the Shannon entropy of the random variable which the model represents and has been previously applied in other works of optimal design of computer experiments \cite{currin1991bayesian,shewry1987maximum}.